gupta-shrinath/react-native-simple-ota/README.md

 - OTA updates are **applied on the next app launch**.
 - **You control** when and how to download OTA updates by implementing a custom `OtaUpdateProvider`.
 This ensures full flexibility for caching, version control, and download logic.
 - On app launch, the library simply redirects the JS bundle loader to your downloaded OTA file (if available).
+- `react-native-simple-ota` works with React Native Old & New Architecture and Expo Bare Work Flow.

 ---